UncleGravity/tinytapeout-neuralnet/README.md

 - [Project Documentation](docs/info.md) - Detailed design information
 - [FAQ](https://tinytapeout.com/faq/) - Common questions
 - [Discord Community](https://tinytapeout.com/discord) - Get help and share

-## What is Tiny Tapeout?

-Tiny Tapeout is an educational project that makes it easier and cheaper than ever to get digital designs manufactured on real silicon.
-Learn more at [tinytapeout.com](https://tinytapeout.com).

 ## License